korekontrol/cloud-tools/README.md

 A set of utilities for controlling cloud resources via API.
 All calls are made by interface mechanism offered by Fog, therefore is *cloud-independent*.

-Currently, cod has been tested with Rackspace Cloud UK only.
-Further feedback welcome
+Current code has been tested with Rackspace Cloud UK only.
+Further feedback welcome.

+Tools are in development status and offered functionality is still very limited.
+At the moment only DNS commands are implemented.
+Compute calls will follow.

 ### Configuration
 Code ships with `config-sample.yml` file.
 Save it as config.yml and provide cloud credentials.